markNZed/processism-react-three/storyboard.md

 We also invite feedback on whether these additional concepts would add value to the presentation.

-This storyboard represents a structured approach to introducing Processism.
+This storyboard represents a structured approach to introducing Process Philosophy.
 However, we recognize that both the visual language and the narrative can evolve based on your feedback.
 We aim to create an engaging and thought-provoking experience that leaves the audience with a new perspective on how they see the world.

 Thank you for your time and insights.